sw1zpwr/whitebit-api/Public/http-public-v4-doc.md

     "price": "9186.13",               // Transaction price in base pair volume.
     "base_volume": "9186.13",         // Transaction amount in base pair volume.
     "quote_volume": "0.0021",         // Transaction amount in quote pair volume.
-    "trade_timestamp": 1594391747,    // Unix timestamp in milliseconds for when the transaction occurred.
+    "trade_timestamp": 1594391747,    // Unix timestamp in milliseconds, identifies when the transaction occurred.
     "type": "sell"                    //  Used to determine whether or not the transaction originated as a buy or sell.
-Buy – Identifies an ask was removed from the order book.
-Sell – Identifies a bid was removed from the order book.
+Buy – Identifies an ask that was removed from the order book.
+Sell – Identifies a bid that was removed from the order book.
   },
   {
     "tradeID": 158056416,